blacksenator/fritzsoap/README.md

 If calling a class or its functions leads to an error, possible causes could be:

-* that your FRITZ!Box does not provide the service (range of functions depending on the FRITZ!Box model)
+* that your FRITZ!Box/FRITZ!Repeater does not provide the service (range of functions depending on the FRITZ!Box model)
 * your settings:
   * the lack of activation of certain functions in the FRITZ!Box (e.g. UPnP or USB remote access)
   * that the FRITZ!Box user does not have the appropriate rights (TR-064 access)